What is a Mortgage Contingency Agreement or Clause?

 While mortgage contingencies can be a safety net, they can also work against you.
 If you’re looking to buy in a seller’s market, you’re up against a lot of offers.
 Your contingent offer won’t be the most appealing if there are too many contingencies tied to it.
 Enlist the help of a trustworthy realtor to ensure you’re writing a competitive offer that will be noticed.

 Do you have more questions about loan contingencies?
-Let one of our salary-based mortgage consultants help.
+Let one of our experienced mortgage consultants help.
 Call (800) 910-4055 or schedule an appointment.